mantoni/consolify/README.md

 -b, --bundle   Set the path to the JavaScript bundle to generate.
 A script tag
                with this path will be generated into the output HTML.
 If not specified, the bundle is inlined.
--s, --server   Start a server on a given port.
-If no port is given, a free port
-               will be automatically selected.
 -r, --reload   Auto reload on change.
 -t, --title    Set the document title.
 Defaults to "Consolify".
 ```